Introduction

 If content violating this rule is submitted, your entire catalog may be subject to suspension in Germany, Austria, Switzerland, and any other applicable country or region.

 • 1.16.
-Snippets and Repetitious Tracks.
-Content will be hidden using the reason Refusal if snippets or repetitious tracks are used repeatedly across singles or albums.
+Repetitious Tracks.
+Content will be hidden using the reason Short Tracks/Snippets if snippets or repetitious tracks are used repeatedly across singles or albums.

 • 1.17.
 Other Content Not Permitted.
 Content that falls in any of the below categories of music will be hidden: